🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 1.9 -- 35 Bolivia does not currently offer a dedicated digital nomad visa, requiring nomads to rely on standard tourist entry arrangements.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 0.3 -- 35 Bolivia currently offers no specific digital nomad visa, forcing reliance on tourist or other visa categories.

 🌍 DIGITAL NOMAD COMMUNITY